 Jacob Epstein (1880-1959)

+Please see separate sheet for image (Rockdrill reformed) and copyright request form.

 Sculptor Jacob Epstein’s contribution to the development of modernism in Europe is one that is often overlooked.
 Born in New York’s Lower East Side, Epstein trained to be a sculptor in Paris before settling in London in 1905.
 He was best known for his expressionist bronze portraits of the rich and famous, including busts of Albert Einstein (1933), Winston Churchill (1946) and H. R. H. Princess Margaret (1948).
 However, he courted controversy with his shocking public carvings which were often seen as blasphemous or obscene.